“It is those that adjust and adapt that thrive and survive.” – anonymous

 It’s someone who can successfully navigate the complexities of today’s world and consistently achieve his or her goals, even if some course corrections are sometimes necessary along the way.

-When we look back at historical changes, a few always stand out due to their success.
-We often say how lucky they are, but we ignore the path that led them there
+When we look back at historical changes, a few success stories always stand out.
+We often think how lucky they are, but we ignore the path that led them there

 It’s rarely only luck.